Creative Content – Why People Come to the Web

 - Make your writing fresh.
 As you do the research, what do you find to be the latest issues facing your reader?
 Be sure to cover these since your reader may not have considered them but will certainly thank you when you answer them in advance.

 - Organize your creative content into three or four main topics or pillars.
 Just as pillars support a building, pillars will provide the framework for your website.
 You will build your website on these pillar or cornerstone pages.
 They should each contain 800 to 1000 words so that you fully cover the topic.
 Later as you write blog posts you will find the pillars provide fertile ground for blog topics.
 As you create new blog posts create links from a pillar page to your blog post.
 In this way, you provide greater value for your reader and to make sure he finds all of your content.
 Linking from the blog posts back to the pillar is also a good idea.
 Following these links will remind your reader of all of the nuances of your content and increase its value to him.

 Have you noticed that I have used the pillar strategy with this website?
-My pillars are the services I offer: Website Design, Social Media Page building and Content Creation.
+My pillars are the services I offer: Website Creation, Social Media Page building and Content Creation.
 And at the bottom of the page, I have links to complimentary blog posts.

 Keep Your Content Fresh